Editor Note: This post was originally published on Sep 16 2018 and Updated on 15 July 2020 to give you more comprehensive information.

 10: Om Parvat

-Om Parvat is one more unsolved mystery which is interesting, as the snow falls on the peak and takes the state of OM.
+Om Parvat is another interesting mystery, as the snow falls on the peak and takes the state of OM.

 11: Formation of Swastika